medullan/jenkins-docker-vagrant-ansible/README.md

 #### Settings:

-- `enable_security`: This flag tells the playbook to enable security for the jenkins instance.
+- `enable_security`: This flag tells the playbook to enable security for the Jenkins instance.
 If false, the playbook will skip enabling security.
-- `jenkins_admins`: This is a list of github usernames that will have admin right in the Jenkins instance
+- `jenkins_admins`: This is a list of github usernames that will have admin rights in the Jenkins instance
-- `github_orgNames`: This is a list of organisations that will have access to the jenkins instance, including non-admin users.
+- `github_orgNames`: This is a list of organisations that will have access to the Jenkins instance, including non-admin users.
 If omitted then only admins will have access.
 - `github_clientId`: This is a github application Client ID
 - `github_clientSecret`: This is a github application Client Secret